mxashlynn/Scribe/README.md

 # Repository Structure

-The solution two related projects.
+The solution contains two related projects.
-The C# employs the convention whereby every namespace gets its own folder.
+Every C# namespace is located in its own folder.

 - **Roller**
     - A command line tool for working with Parquet CSV files.